-Normally stubbed files will remain in the selection – this should ensure they are not flushed out with a roll-up.
-If not, they will automatically get rehydrated in which case they can be rolled up.
-As a fail-safe we have a special list that we maintain on the Platform, which includes all the archived files, and whenever we do roll-ups we will not delete those files.
+Normally, stubbed files remain in the backup selection – this should ensure they are not flushed out with a roll-up.
+If the stubbed files do not remain in the backup selection, they will automatically get rehydrated and eventually rolled up.
+As a fail-safe, we have a list we maintain on the Platform which includes all archived files.
+Those files are then excluded from deletion when roll-ups take place.

-Does this work with file servers?
+Does Archiving work with file servers?
 Will machines that are accessing remotely trigger the rehydration process?

-Yes, it works with file servers.
-In fact, that will probably be the most common use case.
-File servers are a brilliant candidate for archiving, especially since many of those files are not being used.
-So if you run the Redstor Pro software on the file server itself, even UNC access will trigger the rehydration process.
+Yes, file servers are a brilliant candidate for Archiving since many of their files are not being used.
+If Archiving is run on the file server itself, even UNC access will trigger the rehydration process.

 Can I archive files on a UNC share on a separate server?

-No, the filter driver needs to be installed on the host that is serving the files, not the client accessing them.
+No, the filter driver needs to be installed on the host that is serving the files, not the Agent accessing them.